cicsdev/cics-java-jcics-samples/README.md

 * LinkProgCommon - Super class used to provide common service for the LinkProg samples
 * LinkServerEduchan - A Java version of the EDUCHAN COBOL program used as the back-end to LinkProg3

+### Project com.ibm.cicsdev.serialize

+* SerializeExample1 - A simple class to demonstrate using the CICS ENQ and DEQ mechanism from a JCICS environment.

 ### Project com.ibm.cicsdev.tdq

 * TDQCommon - Super class used to provide common services for the TDQ samples